-There’s nowhere you can listen better folk song than in Mekong Delta.
-Don Ca Tai Tu is a kind musical art featuring both scholarly and folk roots.
-It flourished in Sothern Vietnam in the late 19th century and still remain as one of the most favorite traditional music in recent days.
-The reason is that it reflect the lifestyle of Mekong Delta people, help them express feelings and encourage them in hard life.
-If you join a tour to Mekong Delta, it usually include folk song’s performance.
+There’s nowhere you can listen to a better folk song than in Mekong Delta.
+Don Ca Tai Tu is a kind of musical art featuring both scholarly and folk roots.
+It flourished in Sothern Vietnam in the late 19th century and still remains as one of the most favorite traditional music in recent days.
+The reason is that it reflectss the lifestyle of Mekong Delta people, helps them express feelings and encourages them in a hard life.
+If you join a tour to Mekong Delta, it usually includes folk song’s performance.
 There are instrumental group and singers who usually wear traditional Ao Dai.

 6. Enjoy specialties